How to Optimize Your Tesla Powerwall During a Power Outage

 The data listed above is based on an average American household energy consumption rate in 2021 from U.S. Energy Information Administration.
 Every home varies in consumption metrics due to seasonality, geographic location, type and use of appliances.
 This data should be viewed as a general guideline with no guarantee that your home will use the same kilowatt-hours.

-Appliances you should limit or avoid
+Appliances you should limit or avoid during a power outage

 Knowing which appliances to avoid during an outage will be your biggest asset in determining how long your house stays powered.
 The 240 voltage heavy load appliances to avoid or limit include an oven or range, clothes dryer, electric water heater and furnace, electric vehicle charger and HVAC at temperatures that the system struggles to maintain (i.e., under 78° in the summer and over 68° in the winter).